Scholarships, fellowships, and awards for current students

 ILS will award one scholarship worth 6 credit hours of eligible tuition remission to an ALA Spectrum Scholarship recipient who comes to Indiana University.

-This annual award goes to a student of Chinese ancestry.
-It was established as a memorial to the late Yuan T’ung Li, director of the National Library of Beijing, who was associated with the Library of Congress for much of his later life.
+Awarded to a student of Chinese ancestry who demonstrates high potential for success as a library/information professional.
+This award was established as a memorial to the late Yuan T'ung -Li, Director of the National Library of Beijing, who was associated with the Library of Congress for much of his later life.

 An annual award(s) available due to the generosity of the H.W.
 Wilson Foundation.